nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Reflection and Attributes - Exercise/ValidationAttributes/README.md

 ### Create an Entity

 Create a class Person.
 It should have a constructor, which accepts two parameters: string fullName, int age.

+It should have two properties:

+	string FullName - the property is required.
+Apply the MyRequiredAttribute int Age - the age should be between 12 and 90.
+Apply the MyRangeAttribute and set the right values for minimum and maximum age